Notify me

 If you like this watch . . . don’t miss our launch . . . subscribe here for notifications.

 Art is personal, but self-indulgence ruins artistic potential.
-While art is very much an exploration of oneself as an artist, it is essential to let the art be what it is itself, rather than trying to gratify the needs or aims of the artist, or indeed, trying to do anything that comes from one’s own conscious intention.
+While art is very much an exploration of oneself as an artist, it is essential to let the art be what it is in its own right, rather than trying to gratify the needs or aims of the artist, or indeed, trying to do anything that comes from one’s own conscious intention.
 I understand this can be challenging to comprehend (I didn’t understand it at all when someone first correctly aimed this criticism at one of my own works, when I was doing a Foundation Art course), but it is, in my opinion, very well worth understanding.
+I am also very aware of this as I develop the UnconstrainedTime project, which exists as something in its own right, separate from myself.

 Most writers seem to like to give a definitive “yes” or “no” answer to the question “are watches art?”, but they also point to the relevant definitions being increasingly controversial, blurred and how art, like beauty, is, at least to some degree, in the eye of the beholder.